 + healthy returning menstrual cycles after having been pregnant & giving birth

 In Mexico, the Rebozo is a very long, woven garment created by women for women.
 The beautiful traditions of using the Rebozo are handed down from mother to daughter and midwife to midwife.
 The many uses of the Rebozo include carrying a baby, relaxing and repositioning mothers in childbirth, carrying groceries, and most especially, ceremonies for important passages of women’s lives - like becoming a mother.

-The postpartum period – also known as the 4th trimester – is a highly underestimated period in a new mother’s life.
+The postpartum period -- also known as the 4th trimester -- is highly underestimated in a new mother's life.
 It breaks our heart to see new mothers often struggle alone through the transition into motherhood, feeling overwhelmed.
-Especially during this postnatal period it’s vital we welcome, honour, nourish, nurture, close and celebrate a new mother.
+Especially during this postnatal period, it's vital we must welcome, honor, nourish, nurture, close, and celebrate a new mother.

-In our work (Iris is a doula and Ana a massage therapist), we see mamas have their optional week of postnatal care (kraamzorg), the last visit with the midwife, and some planned child care visits.
-Unfortunately that's it.
+In our work (Iris is a doula and Ana, a doula and medical massage therapist), we see mamas have their optional week of postnatal care (kraamzorg), the last visit with the midwife, and some planned child care visits.
+Unfortunately, that's it.

-We believe mamas deserve to have people around them to help them remember the importance of returning back to herself after the pregnancy and birth.
+We believe mamas deserve to have people around them to help them remember the importance of returning to themselves after pregnancy and birth.
 Gently close this period of time to reclaim their body and mind as their own.
 From there making the transition into motherhood in peace and joy.
 Feeling supported.

-In many parts of the world, the postpartum care is considered a vital part of the whole cycle of conceiving, being pregnant and birthing.
-Today, in the modern birth world, you might hear sometimes about Mother Roasting, Closing of the Bones Ceremony, Mothering Ceremony or Mother Warming.
+In many parts of the world, postpartum care is considered a vital part of the whole cycle of conceiving, being pregnant and, birthing.
+Today, in the modern birth world, you might hear sometimes about Mother Roasting, Closing of the Bones Ceremony, Mothering Ceremony, or Mother Warming.